 Each new format takes advantage of a certain consumer need, or vulnerability—the podcasts are an outgrowth of listening to audio books.
 Something to listen to while walking to and fro, because we can't be on the phone all the time.
 A little lesson in the intricacies of baby formula or the dynamo makes the walk from the paper to the train a lot quicker.

 Though to be honest, if the BBC issued the series on cassette tapes, I'd buckle down and buy an old Walkman on ebay for a dollar.
 (I'm being fanciful.
 Doing that checking thing that journalists still do, I see you'd be hard-pressed to find a knock-off for under $20, and vintage actual Walkmen, in box, go for $500.
 The mind reels).

-I'm of the antique notion that it's the words, and concepts, that matter, and whether you are reading this on the phone, or etched into a wax tablet, is secondary.
+I'm of the quaint notion that it's the words, and concepts, that matter, and whether you are reading this on the phone, or etched into a wax tablet, is secondary.
 But that might be an antique and increasingly irrelevant opinion.
 Anyway, I don't mind blogs vanishing as fast as they possibly can.
 Maybe when mine is the only one left people will start to notice.
 More likely not, but a guy can still dream, one communication medium that never goes out of style.